nh0znoisung/community_detection/docs/visualization.md

 You will need to use 2 csv files:

-- Records file: An adjacency list of source and target node ids.
+- Records file ([example](./examples/facebook_combined.csv)): An adjacency list of source and target node ids.
 The csv file should have two columns: source,target.
-- Metadata file: A list of node ids with its metadata.
+- Metadata file ([example](./examples/communities-5.csv)): A list of node ids with its metadata.
 The csv file should have two columns: id,color.
 Here color can be the community_id or the hex code of the color that you want.

 Once you've entered these two file, set the node appearance color to be `metadata | color`.